 Scott Mulvahill in concert

-Scott Mulvahill returns to Tulsa for two shows at the Woody Guthrie Center Theater in October.
+Scott Mulvahill returns to Tulsa for a show at the Woody Guthrie Center Theater in October.

 More about Scott Mulvahill

 Frontman.
 Singer-songwriter.
 World-renowned upright bassist.
 Multi-instrumentalist.
 For the past decade, Scott Mulvahill has left his unique mark on the intersecting worlds of Americana, bluegrass, folk, jazz, rock & roll, and roots music.
 Already acclaimed for his work alongside icons like Ricky Skaggs and Bruce Hornsby, he turns a new page with Himalayas, a versatile solo album that celebrates the full spread of his abilities.

 Raised in Houston, Mulvahill cut his teeth for five years as a member of Ricky Skaggs’ acclaimed band, Kentucky Thunder.
 His performances as part of Skaggs’ nightly shows laid the brickwork for Mulvahill’s transition from hotshot sideman to compelling frontman.

 “As important as the bass is to the sound of my music, it’s not a crutch,” he says.
 “To me, the songwriting, the voice, and the message are what really matter.
 Himalayas is based upon this idea that there’s more to your life than your current challenge — that any setback is surmountable.
 There’s a ‘we’re in this all together’ mentality to these songs.”